The Electric Longboard

 Are Electric Longboards Worth It?
 Electric longboards are the weapon of choice for those who look for a hassle-free (and eco-friendly) method of transport for their daily commute, commonly used for long cruising rides from point A to point B or like I do and enjoy, simply to cruise around the city carefree.
 But are electric longboards worth it?

-Well, considering the ergonomic designs and sturdy components used to manufacture electric longboards, they are definitely worth every penny.
+Considering the ergonomic designs and sturdy components used to manufacture electric longboards, they are worth every penny.

-An electric longboard is basically a skateboard with an electronic system attached underneath and a small remote to control the speed.
-This allows it to move forward without having to push it with one’s feet.
+An electric longboard is a skateboard with an electronic system attached underneath and a small remote to control the speed.
+This allows it to move forward without pushing it with one’s feet.

 How Fast do Electric Longboards go